 - Peer supported - Online group course delivered over 9 weeks featuring discussion forum and journal

-- Certification option for both models.
+- Digital badges awarded and certification option for all models.

 |Induction – aim is for participant to become familiar with the website so that they are confident with the online learning environment before the first week.
 Participants are required to:

 - Complete a forum etiquette quiz to so that they are confident with using the online forum

 - Complete their profile (i.e. name, email, additional relevant information)

 - Introduce themselves to their fellow participants by posting a message in the forum.